syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-PowerPoint-presentation.md

 ## First slide number

-Customize the first slide number of PowerPoint presentation by utilizing the **FirstSlideNumber** API.
+Change the first slide number of PowerPoint presentation using **FirstSlideNumber** API.

 The following code snippet illustrates how to modify the first slide number in the PowerPoint presentation.